Uniswap/governance-seatbelt/README.md

 TENDERLY_ACCESS_TOKEN=yourAccessToken

 # Tenderly project slug
-# Project slug can be found in the URL of your project: https://dashboard.tenderly.co/<username>/<project_slug>/transactions
+# Project slug can be found in the URL of your project: https://dashboard.tenderly.co/<account>/<project_slug>/transactions
 TENDERLY_PROJECT_SLUG=projectName

+# Tenderly account
+# Project slug can be found in the URL of your project: https://dashboard.tenderly.co/<account>/<project_slug>/transactions
+TENDERLY_ACCOUNT=accountName

+# Set omit cache to true if you want to force rerun all proposals
+OMIT_CACHE=true

-# Define the DAO name and the address of its governor
+# Define the DAO name
-DAO_NAME=Uniswap
-GOVERNOR_ADDRESS=0x408ED6354d4973f66138C91495F2f2FCbd8724C3
+DAO_NAME=Aave

+# (Optional) Only needed when you want to run specific proposals of the selected DAO
+PROPOSAL_FILTER=1_2_3
 ```

 There are now two modes of operation:

-1. Run `yarn start` to simulate and run checks on all GovernorBravo proposals
+1. Run `yarn start` to simulate and run checks on all AaveGovernanceV2 proposals for the currently selected DAO
-2. Create a file called `<analysisName>.sim.ts` and run a specific simulation with `SIM_NAME=analysisName yarn start`.
-See the `*.sim.ts` files in the `sims` folder for examples.
+2. Set `PROPOSAL_FILTER` to `proposalId1_proposalId2` and run `yarn start` to only run checks for the selected proposal(s).

+## Reports

+Find the reports [here](https://github.com/bgd-labs/seatbelt-for-ghosts/tree/main/reports) when run in CI,
+or in the `reports` folder if running locally.

+Some notes on the outputs of reports:

+- If a transaction reverts, that will be reported in the state changes section
+- State changes and events around the proposal execution process are omitted from reports to reduce noise

+### Credits

+_Forked of & inspired by [uniswap governance seatbelt](https://github.com/Uniswap/governance-seatbelt)_

+Notable changes:

+- adjusted for `AaveGovernanceV2` and ipfs proposal payloads
+- storing reports right on the main branch for better discoverability
+- simulations are only rerun for not previously executed & simulated proposals
+- running custom simulations is handled via `PROPOSAL_FILTER` only, no need to create sim files
+- the ci is chunking the proposals in different runs so they can partially run in parallel